BShowen/serialization/README.md

 brand_new_person = Person.create_from_yaml
 ```

-#### And there you have it!
-Youve just created and object, serialized it into YAML or JSON.
-Saved it to your computer.
-Then loaded up the object right where you left off.
+## And there you have it!
+Youve just created and object, serialized it into YAML or JSON, saved it to your computer, then loaded up the object right where you left off!